ovinc/oclock/README.md

 ## Notes

-- Methods take effect immediately, even if the timer is in a waiting phase, which can be useful if the loop is controlled by an external signal.
+- As mentioned previously, methods take effect immediately, even if the timer is in a waiting phase.

-- A change in `interval` also takes effect immediately (any checkpt() that is in effect is cancelled), but does not reset the timer: in particular, `elapsed_time` is not reset to zero.
+- A change in `interval` also takes effect immediately (any checkpt() that is in effect is bypassed), but does not reset the timer: in particular, `elapsed_time` is not reset to zero.

 - After calling `pause()`, the `checkpt()` command blocks until `resume()` is called, however in the current version after `stop()` the `checkpt()` becomes non-blocking (equivalent to a `pass`), so that all following lines will be executed immediately and without any waiting time (i.e. as fast as possible if within a loop), until `timer.reset()` is called again.
 This means that it is useful to pin the condition of the loop to the stopping of the timer (see examples above).